 How to convince your parents to let you go on a mission trip

-1) They don't have the money to send you
+1) They don't have the money to send you.

 You need to show your parents that you are willing to take charge of raising the money that you need to go.
 Tell them about your fundraising ideas.
 Create a fundraising plan that shows your parents that you're taking this seriously.
 If your parents know that they won't be stuck trying to figure out how to pay for your trip, they'll be more likely to let you go.

-2) They don't think it's safe for you to go
+2) They don't think it's safe for you to go.

 Your parents probably don't want you to die.
-If your mission trip is to a developing country, your parents might be hesitant to let you go based on safety.
+If the mission trip you want to go on is to a developing country—a Third World country—your parents might be hesitant to let you go for safety reasons.
 If you tell your parents, “I want to go on a mission trip to Africa.”
 Sometimes what they hear is, “I want to fly half way around the world, contract malaria, and get bit by a lion.”

-3) They don't think you're mature enough yet
+3) They don't think you're mature enough yet.

-Your parents might think your only goal is to hang out with friends, travel, or get to know a cute guy or girl.
-Explain your true motives for going on the trip, which are hopefully to share God's love with others and grow your faith in Him at the same time.
+Your parents might think you only want to go on a mission trip to hang out with friends, travel, or get to know a cute guy or girl.
+Explain your true motives for going on the trip—which are hopefully to serve others, share God's love, and grow your faith.

 God is in control